cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Bento arm starts at start position
 - Timer starts at start
 - Timer stops when cups and cube is placed properly and arm is in end position

+**August 13**
+- Testing out IMU Puck
+- *observation* with the play area prefabs it doesnt work properly unless child of headset camera
+    - **but** if a new camera rig is placed, the tracker works properly
+    - most likely should **not** save the camera rig as a prefab and would not to configure each time
+- Playing with scaling of the gameobjects helps (keep the play area 1x1x1) but scale the bento arm by 1/1000
+- For connecting with bento arm and IMU puck, would require new scripts and different configuration of config joint...
+    - initial guess is that anything for the imu puck would require different / modified motor script (at the very least would be the configurable joint)
+*TODO*
+- Update documentation on adding a new scene
+    - will need to split up the SteamVR and play area to its own section as it would require configuration each time a scene is added
+    - the prefab could be used for development
+    - **but** for actual trials, the play area would need to be re-added and configured properly (bento arm and any objects would need to be moved accordingly)